THAILAND – Phuket and Bangkok

 ON Bangpho Journey.

 Day 5 Mon Feb 27.
-I took the metro to Sukhumvit station for another big walk about day.
+I took the metro to Sukhumvit station for another big walkabout day.
 There were large distances between many places and I took the metro several times.

 Cabbages and Condoms Restaurant.
 This is a normal coffee shop and a small side street that has one table with a few hundred coloured condoms under one round glass table top.

 Central World.
 Another large shopping mall, the ninth largest shopping complex in the world.
-The complex, which includes the Centara Grand Hotel and a 63 floor office tower, Baiyoke Tower II is an 88-story, 309 m (1,014 ft) skyscraper hotel, the fourth tallest building in the city.
+The complex, which includes the Centara Grand Hotel and a 63-floor office tower, Baiyoke Tower II is an 88-story, 309 m (1,014 ft) skyscraper hotel, the fourth tallest building in the city.
 It contains the Baiyoke Sky Hotel, the tallest hotel in Southeast Asia.
-There is a public observatory on the 77th floor, a bar called “Roof Top Bar & Music Lounge” on the 83rd floor, a 360-degree revolving roof deck on the 84th floor and the hotel with 673 guest rooms.
+There is a public observatory on the 77th floor, a bar called “Roof Top Bar & Music Lounge” on the 83rd floor, a 360-degree revolving roof deck on the 84th floor and a hotel with 673 guest rooms.

-M.R.
-Kukrit’s House is a heritage museum that consists of five teak houses.
+is a heritage museum that consists of five teak houses.
 The reception hall was used for public purposes (receptions and banquets) and for religious ceremonies.
 The homes contain artifacts, such as a Chinese altar given by Deng Xiaoping as a gift and old Buddhist scriptures.
 As a traditional Thai home, the garden plays a key role in the design as two low walls on either side of the garden connect the main hall in front to the houses in the rear of the property.

 The House served as the fifth Pit Stop in The Amazing Race 19.

-The bridge was designed with a large gap between opposing traffic directions to accommodate a canceled mass transit system.
+The bridge was designed with a large gap between opposing traffic directions to accommodate a cancelled mass transit system.
 The disused foundations were eventually adapted for the BTS Skytrain,[1] with train services across the bridge beginning in 1999.

 Assumption Cathedral is the principal Roman Catholic church of Thailand, The cathedral hosted both of the Papal visits to Thailand; Pope John Paul II in 1984[1] and Pope Francis in 2019.
 Completed in 1821.
 Around 1909, the church underwent significant reconstruction and was rebuilt in the romanesque style with a red brick exterior and two tall square bell towers.
 Inside is a high ceiling adorned with many ornate decorations.